w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 **How Did You Hear About the Grants Program?**
-We learned about the Web3 Foundation Grants Program through:
+We learned about the Web3 Foundation Grants Program through: Recommendations from other teams in the Polkadot ecosystem.

-- The Web3 Foundation website and official announcements.
-- Discussions on Polkadot’s Element (formerly Riot) channels.
-- Recommendations from other teams in the Polkadot ecosystem.

 ---

 **Work Already Done**

 - **Research**: Conducted extensive research on data annotation workflows, blockchain integration, and privacy-preserving technologies.
-- **Prototype**: Developed a working prototype demonstrating task assignment, annotation submission, and reward distribution using Substrate and IPFS.
 - **MVP in Progress**: UI/UX design and most frontend completed.
 Backend development underway, transitioning to traditional authentication (Google login, email/password).

 ---